jainr/projectluna/Resources/Documentation/luna.ai/end-to-end-tutorial/publish-ai-service.md

 ### Create a real-time prediction API version

-In Luna AI service, we allow you to create multiple version of APIs for a deployment.
+In Luna AI service, we allow you to create multiple versions of APIs for a plan.
 To create a new API version, click on the "New Version" button.

 ![create-rtp-version](../../images/luna.ai/create-new-rtp-version-1.png)

+In the "New Version" panel, provide the following information:
+- Version Name: we will use "v1.0" in this tutorial
+- Real time predict API: the service endpoint we deployed earlier.
+See [the previous step](./deploy-pre-trained-model.md#Test-the-scoring-endpoint) about how to get the endpoint
+- Authentication: we will use key authentication in this tutorial
+- Key: the authentication key.
+See [the previous step](./deploy-pre-trained-model.md#Test-the-scoring-endpoint) about how to get the key.

 ## Publish a train-your-own-model AI service

 A train-your-own-model AI service allows the end user to call the APIs to train models using their own data, do batch inference with their own models and/or deploy the models to real time service endpoint for their online applications.
+The service will be created from a machine learning project using Luna ML project template.

 You can skip this section if you are not planning to publish a train-your-own-model AI service.

-### Create a train-your-own-model product
+### Create a train-your-own-model AI service

-We are going to create a new product with name tyom-product for the train your own model AI service.
-For "Product Type", you should choose "Train Your Own Model"
+We are going to create a new AI service with name tyom-product for the train your own model AI service.
+In the "New AI Service" panel, provide the following information:
+- Id: the AI service id.
+In this example, we are going to use tyom-product
+- Owner: it will be auto filled with your AAD user id.
+You can update it if you want other people to be the owner.
+- Create AI service from: we are going to create the AI service from a "Machine Learning Project".
+- Host Type: choose SaaS.
+"Selfhost" host type is not supported yet.
+- Description: the description of your service
+- Logo Url: a url to a 90 x 90 logo image.
+A default Azure Machine Learning logo will be used if not specified.
+In this tutorial, we will use the default logo
+- Documentation url: url to the documentation page of your service.
+In this tutorial, you can point it to the Github repo you just created.
+- SaaS offer name: A SaaS offer will be automatically created if the SaaS offer name is specified.
+For each plan created in this AI service, an corresponding plan with same name will also be created in the SaaS offer.
+In this tutorial, we use same name "tyom-product" for the SaaS offer.

 ![create-tyom-product](../../images/luna.ai/create-new-tyom-product.png)